-Selecting this function from the INFO menu estimates approximately how far you can drive with the fuel remaining in your tank under normal driving conditions.
+Selecting this function from the INFO menu will give you an estimate of how far you can drive with the fuel remaining in your tank under normal driving conditions.
+Remember to turn the ignition OFF when refueling your vehicle.
+Otherwise, the display will not show the addition of fuel for a few miles (kilometers).
+DTE will vary according to your driving habits.